yuechuanlin-cw/PyOCT/README.md

 5. Inverse Fourier Transform
 6. Obtain OCT Image

-The algorithms was developed initially in Prof. Steven G. Adie research lab at Cornell University using MATLAB.
-The reconstruction speed has been improved with matrix-operation.
-Compared with MATLAB, Python language have a much better performance in loading data from binary files tested only in our lab computer.
-Currently, PyOCT only supports python 3.0+.
+For off-axis digital holography microscopy (DHM) reconstruction, importing HoloLib from PyOCT and using class of QPImage().

+PyOCT only supports python 3.0+.

 ## Quick start
 PyOCT can be install using pip: